ckeditor/ckeditor5/docs/updating/migration-from-ckeditor-4.md

 ### Migrating existing data

 <info-box warning>
-	Because of the difference in features, the **data produced with CKEditor 4 may not be compatible with CKEditor 5 which may lead to data loss**.
-Any data that is unsupported by features enabled in CKEditor 5 will be removed when loaded into the editor.
+	Because of the differences in features, the **data produced with CKEditor 4 may not be compatible with CKEditor 5 which may lead to data loss**.
+Any data that is not supported by features enabled in CKEditor 5 will be removed when loaded into the editor.
 </info-box>

 Extensive analysis, data verification, and tests should be performed on existing data.
 If necessary, you will need to develop conversion procedures to avoid data loss.
 You can use the {@link features/general-html-support General HTML Support} feature to introduce HTML markup that is present in the legacy content but is not yet fully covered by CKEditor 5 features.